Koobol/video-creator/README.md

 ## Steps
-1. [ ] Generation and previewing of videos.
+1. [x] Generation and previewing of videos.
-2. [ ] Ability to download video file.
+2. [ ] Videos have audio.
-3. [ ] Videos have audio.
+3. [ ] Ability to download video file.